josh-stillman/devops-for-typescript-devs/README.md

 # Setup Strapi Locally

 To keep our backend simple we're going to use [Strapi](https://strapi.io/), a headless CMS.
 Out of the box, Strapi will let us set up an admin user, log into an admin dashboard, add items to a collection, and serve those items as JSON via an API endpoint.
-In production, Strapi would be a good choice when you need to let non-technical users edit frequently changing information, like a news feed.
+In production, Strapi would be a good choice when you need to let non-technical users edit frequently changing information.

 We'll use Strapi to create a news feed.
 Each item will just have a headline and a body and a publication date.
 Then we'll display our newsfeed on our frontend.

-We can follow the [quickstart guide](https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project).
+We can follow the Strapi [quickstart guide](https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project).

 ## Bootstrap Strapi

-- Run `npx create-strapi-app@latest code-along-api --quickstart --typescript`
+- Run `npx create-strapi-app@latest my-api --quickstart --typescript`
   - This creates a Strapi project with a sqlite database saved to the `/tmp/data.db` file.
 - Strapi starts at the signup page.
 Create an account.
 - You now have access to the admin panel.